LNG supply projects and regasification plants

 Sakhalin-2 is one of the world’s largest integrated, export-oriented oil and gas projects.
 Sakhalin Energy Investment Company Ltd., the project operator, is owned by Gazprom, Shell, Mitsui and Mitsubishi.
-The project infrastructure includes three offshore platforms, an onshore processing facility, 300 km of offshore pipelines and 1,600 km of onshore pipelines, an oil export facility and a liquefied natural gas (LNG) plant.
+The project infrastructure includes three offshore platforms, an onshore processing facility, 300 kilometres of offshore pipelines and 1,600 kilometres of onshore pipelines, an oil export facility and a liquefied natural gas (LNG) plant.

-Russia’s first LNG liquefaction plant is well positioned to supply the LNG market in the Asia-Pacific region.
+Russia’s first LNG liquefaction plant is well positioned to supply the LNG market in both the Asia-Pacific region and North America.

-Commissioned in 1999, Atlantic LNG is located in Trinidad and Tobago in the Southern Caribbean.
-It is one of the largest LNG facilities in the world.
+Commissioned in 1999, Atlantic LNG based in Trinidad and Tobago in the Southern Caribbean, is one of the largest LNG facilities in the world.

-The four-train 14.8 metric tonne per annum (mtpa) facility is noted for its deliverability and strong HSSE track record, having recorded more than 25 million working hours – or seven consecutive years – without a lost-time injury (LTI) in 2014.
+The four-train 14.8 metric tonne per annum (mtpa) facility, is noted for its deliverability and strong HSSE track record, having recorded more than 25 million working hours – or seven consecutive years - without a Lost Time Injury (LTI) in 2014.
 Atlantic operates the four trains owned by three joint ventures on behalf of the members of the five owners of the joint ventures.
 Shell holds 46% equity in Train 1, 57.5% each in Trains 2 and 3, and 51.1% in Train 4..

 Peru LNG is the first natural gas liquefaction plant in South America and began operations in 2010 with a 4.45 mtpa capacity.
-It receives dry gas through a 408-kilometer pipeline that stretches from the highlands in the Peruvian Andes to the coast.
-Shell has 20% equity in the plant and 100% of the offtake, which is built inside a 521-hectares complex, 170 km south of Lima, the capital city.
-Peru LNG started operations in June 2010 and celebrated its 200th cargo on March 2014.
+It receives dry gas through a 408 kilometer pipeline that stretches from the highlands in the Peruvian Andes to the coast.
+Shell has a 20% equity in the plant and 100% of the offtake, which is built inside a 521 hectares complex, 170km south of Lima, Peru’s capital city.
+Peru LNG started operations on June 2010 and celebrated its 300th cargo in December 2015.